monojit18/AKS-Arc/README-DataController.md

 >
 > Wait till status is *Connected* - this is when AKS cluster in fully on-boarded onto Azure Arc

-The next task will be to Deploy the Data Controller Extension onto Azure Arc-enabled AKS cluster
+The next task will be to Deploy the Data Controller Extension onto Azure Arc-enabled AKS cluster.

 ### Deploy Data Controller Extension

 ![arc-aks-extension](./Assets/arc-aks-extension.png)

 Select Add and follow the on-screen instructions.
-Following set of diagrams would show how the creation process works and finally deploys a Data controller extension onto Azure Arc-enabled AKS cluster
+Following set of diagrams would show how the creation process works and finally deploys a Data controller extension onto Azure Arc-enabled AKS cluster.

 ![arc-aks-dc-menu](./Assets/arc-aks-dc-menu.png)

-Select **Create** and fill up all the details to complete the create the Data Controller extension
+Select **Create** and fill up all the details to complete the create the Data Controller extension.

 ![arc-aks-dc-create-1](./Assets/arc-aks-dc-create-1.png)